Wireless Security for the Legal Profession

 The first type is a fixed wireless connection, most commonly a wireless local area network (WLAN) connection with laptop or tablet computer or smart phone.
 This type of connection is also known as WI-FI, which is a trademark name to brand devices compliant to IEEE 802.11 standards.

 Wireless LAN connections are the more secure of the two connections.
-WLAN (and WI-FI) connections can be secured if users take basic precautions, such as: i) turning off the LAN access point (AP) SSID; and ii) activating the built-in Wired Equivalent Privacy (WEP) encryption.
+WLAN (and WI-FI) connections can be secured if users take basic precautions, such as: i) turning off the LAN access point (AP) SSID; and ii) activating Wi-Fi Protected Access (WPA2).
 These two operations make it difficult for would-be-intruders to detect and access your wireless network.
 Failure to take these simple precautions could result in the unauthorized use and/or misuse of information available through your wireless network.

 Even with basic protections activated, wireless LAN and WI-FI connections are not totally secure.
 For example, attorneys should exercise caution when communicating confidential information on various forms of low-security Internet communication, such as Instant Messaging while using a public WI-FI connection.